Kiranjith83/SA/SA.md

 - Target can be IP address.

 # Auto Scaling
+- ASG defines how the Launch config/template to be scaled in/out.
+- Min and Max number never exceeds and desired capacity is modified based on metrics.
+- Scaling policies and scheduled actions allows to automatically scale in/out.
+- Scaling policies
+  - Simple scaling policies based on instance metrics.
+Example scale up based on CPU metrics.
+    - Example, CPU utilization is 50% then add 1 instance.
+    - It will not add another instance until the wait time is elapsed.
+  - Target scaling policy
+    - We can define an ideal value and make sure the ASG keeps the metrics around the same.
+    - Say if the avg CPU value is set to 60%, if it goes above the value, it will add instances and goes below removes the instances.
+  - Stepped policy
+    - If CPU is 20 % to 50% add 1 instance.
+    - If CPU is around 90%, then add 10 or more instance.
+    - This is used in a different scenario as Simple scaling policy will only scale linearly and wait for timeout.
+But Stepped scaling policies are useful in different level of scaling.
 ## Launch Config
 - What has to be launched.
 - Initial way of creating ASG.